Sea Turtle Nest Monitoring

 When is sea turtle season?
 What does STT do in the ‘off-season?’

 We patrol from April through end of October each year.
 Most nests are laid in May – July and hatch by September.
 There is always plenty to do!
+Unfortunately, this is the time when see several strandings and we respond to these all year.
 STT runs educational events and beach clean-ups year-round.
-During the winter months, we also fundraise, prepare equipment, and run training sessions for the next season.
+During the winter months, we also prepare equipment, and run training sessions for the next season.

 How do you know there is a nest?